cnord/doc-gsm-devices/eng/common/06-08-config-sc-mini.md

 In the "Identification" section  it is possible to specify the number of the site that will be used when transmitting events from the device.

 > Since the transmission of events from the device to the Security Center software is performed in a protocol that is the information equivalent of the Ademco ContactID protocol, each event, if possible, contains information about the number of the partition in which it occurred, as well as the zone number, which caused the formation of the event, or the number of the user who performed the partition arming or disarming.
-Thus, when transmitting over GSM or Ethernet, a single site number is sufficient to transmit any event from the device without loss of informativity.
+Thus, when transmitting over GSM, a single site number is sufficient to transmit any event from the device without loss of informativity.

 In the "Identification" section, the "Device identifier" field displays the unique eight-digit serial number that the device receives at the production stage.
 This serial number can be transmitted to the receiver and serve as an alternative to the site number when identifying the device.
 The “Transmit device identifier to remote program" parameter is used to enable this feature.
 The possibility to use the serial number of the device instead of the site number is not implemented in the Security Center software: if the serial number is transmitted to the remote program, the serial number will simply be displayed in the site card on the “Equipment" tab.